immateria/Boop/Boop/Documentation/Modules.md

 *<p align=center>Modules are available in Boop version 1.2.0 and above.</p>*
 ___

 Just to be very clear before we get started: **Boop does not support commonJS/node/ES6 modules**.
 It has a custom import system that may or may not be compatible with some existing modules.
+The same mechanism is also exposed to Python, Ruby, Perl, Lua and Node.js bridges.
+In languages other than JavaScript and Node.js the function is called `boop_require`.

 ## Importing modules

-To import a module, use the require function.
-It'll will return the contents of `module.exports`:
+To import a module, use the `require` function in JavaScript and Node.js, or `boop_require` in Python, Ruby, Perl and Lua.
+It will return the contents of `module.exports`:

 ```javascript
 const test = require('lib/testLib')
 const test = require('modules/otherLib.js')
 ```
+// In Python/Ruby/Perl/Lua use `boop_require('lib/testLib')`

 If you do not include a `.js` extension, the system will add one automatically.